Band of Gold (TV series): Series 2

 The main story arc of the sequel is based around Tracy as her drug addiction becomes worse and leads to psychosis.
 Rose and Carol are trying to make a living from their cleaning company, "Scrubbit", with the financial support of Anita.
 But their old enemy, George Ferguson, is released from jail wanting revenge and needing a way to clear the debts he owes the local gangster Alf Black.
 Meanwhile, Tracy is still on the game and is in a sexual dalliance with Black who supplies her drugs.
-He is using as a pawn in a grander scheme to import drugs into the country.
+He is using her as a pawn in a grander scheme to import drugs into the country.
 There's also a new prostitute on the streets, the emotionally damaged and dangerous S&M specialist Colette (Lena Headey).

 Tracy is now living with Rose and using the house as a brothel much to Rose's dismay.
 Tracy has befriended Colette, who Rose dislikes.
 George Ferguson tries to seek revenge on the women since he owns part of Scrubbit as his estranged wife Kathleen backed the company for the woman so they could set it up, as Anita went and told Kathleen she had been having an affair with her husband George for years.
 Anita lies and tells George that the women are interested in having him involved they set up a meeting where he admits on tape that he still has financial wealth.
 Anita blackmails him and tells him to stay away or she will take the tape to the police.

 The woman's celebrations are short lived when George runs Anita over with his car and snatches the tape from Anita's handbag.
 Earlier, Anita lets on about Colette's punter giving them advice about Scrubbit and George's intentions with the company.
 During this episode Tracy is introduced to Alf at a party, and they have sex.

 Rose is the only member of the team who isn't fed up with running Scrubbit.
 Carol's old client, Curly (Richard Moore), has become more of a friend.
 Brenda (Margo Gunn) is a Klenzit employee who helps Ferguson in his attempt to sabotage Scrubbit.
 She is working for Scrubbit and going behind the women's backs to Ferguson telling him information about Scrubbit.
 However, Curly is found dead in Carol's house with his throat cut.
 Rose suspects it was George Ferguson, but he too is later found murdered.
 Carol worries that the police will accuse her because she had a mental breakdown earlier on in series one and that Curly was one of her punters.
 She panics and disposes of his body with Rose's help, but police find the car the next day with Carol's fingerprints all over the car.
 Carol is arrested for Curly's murder.